VA Loan Guide: Eligibility, Best Lenders and How to Apply

 A cash-out refinance with bad credit may be easier to find than a home equity loan, as there are many available options, including government-backed programs.
 Start with your current lender and see what your options might be.
 And if you’re a veteran, look into a VA cash-out refinance.
 The VA program doesn’t have a minimum credit score requirement.

-If you’ve received a letter in the mail urging you to use your equity reserves before they expire, throw it away.
-In the world of mortgages, “equity reserves” is just another term for “equity,” but your home equity — or ownership stake in your home — never expires.
 Many scammers and opportunists use this tactic to pressure homeowners into refinancing, even when that refinance isn’t in their best interest.
-Always take the time to compare any offer you receive to other available offers before making your final decision, and research each lender’s reputation.
-It’s easy to compare refinance rates and lenders online and save thousands in the process.
+Always take the time to compare offers before making your final decision, and research each lender’s reputation.
+It’s easy to compare refinance lenders and rates online and save thousands in the process.